-These are some wood samples for you to choose from, additional styles are available.
+Below are some wood type an d finish ideas for you to choose from, additional styles are available.

 Appearance: Color: Reddish brown heartwood, with pale white sapwood

 Grain: Mostly closed, straight grain, uniform texture.

 Durability: Elastic, hard; excellent shock resistance.
 Wears wells, stays smooth when subjected to friction - popular for factory floors.

 Appearance: Color: Sapwood is creamy yellow or pale white in yellow birch; heartwood is light reddish brown tinged with red.
 Sweet birch has light colored sapwood and heartwood is dark brown tinged with red

 Grain: Medium figuring, straight, closed grain, even textured.
 Occasional curly grain or wavy figure in some boards.

 | Black Cherry